Icinga/icingaweb2-module-director/doc/05-Upgrading.md

 <a name="git-master"></a>Work with the latest GIT master
 --------------------------------------------------------

 Icinga Director is still a very young project.
-Lot's of changes are going on, a lot of improvements, bug fixes and new features are still being added every month.
+Lots of changes are going on, a lot of improvements, bug fixes and new features are still being added every month.
 People living on the bleeding edge might prefer to use all of them as soon as possible.